Floating Pontoon Berths

 Lombok, Sumbawa and a multitude of small islands form the Province of Nusa Tenggara Barat (NTB) with a population of over 4 million people.
-The provincial seat of government in the city of Mataram.
+The provincial seat of government is the city of Mataram.
 With many flights per day direct to Bali, Surabaya and Jakarta, and also an hourly ferry service for cars, buses and trucks westward to Bali and eastward to Sumbawa, Lombok is the gateway to the eastern Lesser Sunda Isles of Indonesia There are also fast passenger boats crossing to Bali and internationally flights to Kuala Lumpur and Singapore with Air Asia and Silk Air.

 The north of the island is dominated by a mountain range of thirteen peaks, culminating in magnificent Mount Rinjani to the east, which peaks at 3,726 m (12,224 ft).
 The volcano remains active with a new cone rising from the central lake, and has recently been pulsing lava, ash and dust, providing a great scene to be viewed from the safety of the rim.
 Prior to this, the most recent eruption of Rinjani was in June-July, 1994.
 The volcano, and its sacred crater lake, Lake Segara Anak, are protected by a National Park established in 1997, and provide exhilarating trekking through the forests and to the open views beyond the tree line up to the caldera rim, or to the peak itself.